KikeVen/python911/_posts/2019-9-24-price-list-loops-08.md

 for loops are iterators used to go through items in any sequence, they work with **Tuples**, **Lists**, **Dictionaries**, **Strings**, **Files** and other iterables.

-The `for` line is the header, in it we create a new variable, in this case `fruit` it is use to assign each item in the `all_fruits` Tuple as the loop iterates through the tuple.
+The `for` line is the **header**, in it we create a new variable.
+In this case `fruit`, it is use to assign each item in the `all_fruits` Tuple, as the loop iterates through the tuple.

-Each item, `fruit`, is tested in the if statement, if the condition is met, it will print something, otherwise, `else` it will print something else.
+Each item, `fruit`, is tested in the `if` statement, if the condition is met, it will print something, `else` it will print something else.

 ```python
 all_fruits = ('Bananas', 'Apples', 'Lemons', 'Grapes', 'Nectarines', 'Oranges')